TheHob/consul-template-demo/README.md

   - Each web host registers its web service automatically to the Consul cluster.
   - Consul-template watches the web service.
   - If there are changes, consul-template updates the HAProxy config and reloads the service in addition to updating the index.html file on each web host, adding or removing new or dead web service members.

+This is a simple example of how consul-template can make powerful changes in a completely automatic, nearly real-time cadence without refactoring your applications.

 ### Tools used in this demo:
 - Packer